HotSpot

 3. The HotFloorplan Floorplanner:

-can be easily configured to optimize for an arbitrary objective
+easily configured to optimize for an arbitrary objective function.
+It

-function.
-It takes a listing of the functional block names,
+takes a listing of the functional block names, areas, allowable aspect

-file' ev6.flp).
-In order to evaluate the floorplans it
+the 'floorplan file' ev6.flp).
+In order to evaluate the generated

-generates for thermal merit, HotFloorplan also needs a set
+floorplans for thermal merit, HotFloorplan also needs a set of average

-of average power values for each of the functional blocks.
+power values for each of the functional blocks.
+This is also

 a) hotfloorplan -c hotspot.config -f ev6.desc -p avg.p \